autodesk-platform-services/aps-acc.issues.api-postman.collection/README.md

    <p align="center"><img src="./help/api-type.png" width="400" ></p>

-2. **Forma Hub and project**: must be Hub Admin to add the app integration.
+2. **AutodeskForma Hub and project**: must be Hub Admin to add the app integration.
 [Learn about provisioning](https://aps.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
 Make a note with the __hub name__

-3. Follow the [product help document](https://construction.autodesk.com/tools/issues-software/) of Forma for Construction to create some issues.
+3. Follow the [product help document](https://construction.autodesk.com/tools/issues-software/) of Autodesk Forma to create some issues.

 4. Create some custom attributes definitions with all types: text, dropdown, numeric and paragraph.
 This is to test creating/patching issue with custom attributes.